-Semispinalis cervicis is a thin muscle that connects the transverse processes of the upper thoracic vertebrae with the mid-cervical vertebrae.
-This traps and compresses the lower cervical vertebrae.
-It is innervated by the posterior rami of the cervical vertebrae on which it attaches.
+Semispinalis cervicis fits between the deeper multifidi and the more superficial erectors and serratus anterior.
+It is a thin muscle that connects the transverse processes of the upper thoracic vertebrae with the mid-cervical vertebrae.
+Consequently, It is in a position to trap and compress the lower cervical vertebrae.
+Interestingly, the posterior rami of those lower cervical vertebra also innervate it.

 Semispinalis Muscle Group